MaximeMRF/v7-docs/content/start/tutorial/hypermedia/database_and_models.md

   .build()
 ```

+The Comment factory is simpler.
+It only needs to generate the `content` field using `faker.lorem.paragraph()`, which creates a single paragraph of text.
+We'll handle the `userId` and `postId` relationships in the seeder.

 :::
 ::::

 ## Creating seeders

 Factories define HOW to create fake data, but they don't actually create it automatically.
 That's where seeders come in - they're scripts that use factories to populate your database with actual data.
 Every time you reset your database or a teammate clones the project, running `node ace db:seed` populates the database with consistent, realistic data.

 ::::steps
 :::step{title="Create the seeder"}